 When to buy online

 Buying your next car at a dealership may be efficient and let you ask all your questions, but you could get a better deal if you’ve done your research before showing up.
-By shopping for a car online first, you’ll be able to:
+First, shop cars online to:

 When to visit a dealership